desktop/desktop/docs/process/first-responder.md

 That said, tasks which need design work generally *aren't* well-suited to this.
 It would pull our fantastic designers away from milestone work and it would be hard to get done in a week's time.

 If you're at a loss for ideas or wonder if something is an appropriate first responder task, ask the rest of the team!
+Or poke through the [`tech-debt`](https://github.com/desktop/desktop/labels/tech-debt) label for some inspiration.